WalletConnect/WalletConnectKotlinV2/README.md

-val disconnectionReason: String = /*The reason for disconnecting the Session*/ val disconnectionCode: String = /*The code for for disconnecting the Session*/ val sessionTopic: String = /*Topic from the Session*/ For reference use CAIP -25: https://github.com/ChainAgnostic/CAIPs/blob/master/CAIPs/caip-25.md val disconnectParams = Sign.Params.Disconnect(sessionTopic, disconnectionReason, disconnectionCode)
+val disconnectionReason: String = /*The reason for disconnecting the Session*/ val disconnectionCode: String = /*The code for for disconnecting the Session*/ val sessionTopic: String = /*Topic from the Session*/ For reference use CAIP-25: https://github.com/ChainAgnostic/CAIPs/blob/master/CAIPs/caip-25.md val disconnectParams = Sign.Params.Disconnect(sessionTopic, disconnectionReason, disconnectionCode)

 SignClient.disconnect(disconnectParams) { error -> /*callback for error while disconnecting a session*/ }